Mount Washington Observatory Summit Day Trips (Program Not Available At This Time)

 Extreme weather may occur at any time, and may delay a trip's descent.
 For this reason, we recommend that you remain flexible with your travel plans for the day or two after your trip.
 At least once per winter season, a trip must remain on the summit for one or even two additional days due to severe weather.
 Please be prepared for this possibility—it's part of the adventure!

-A minimum of six participants is required for a trip to run.
+Observatory Cancellation: A minimum of six participants is required for a trip to run.
 If we do not reach that minimum by one week before the trip, the trip may be cancelled.
-All registrants will be offered the option of a refund or a re-booking on another trip.
+All registrants will be offered the option of a refund or a re-booking on another available trip that same season.